 Passion to Action

 Learn through an action-oriented curriculum to apply skills and knowledge to create systemic change.
-You will learn to recognize the entry points for cross-sector collaboration and lead the development of innovative solutions to social and environmental problems in communities and organizations.
+You will learn to recognize the entry points for cross-sector collaboration and lead the development of innovative solutions to social and/or environmental challenges in communities and organizations.
 While working with a diverse network of practitioners, professors, and peers, you will develop the professional relationships necessary to support the work of effecting deep systems change.
 Students undertake individual or group social innovation projects in each core course.
-Visit edgewood.edu/sustainability for examples of past projects.

 Action to Results